github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 ### Team maintainers

 We've added the ability for you to to delegate team maintenance to non-owners, reducing the workload for your organization's owners.
-You can now promote a non-owner member a team to be a "maintainer" of that team.
+You can now promote a non-owner member of a team to be a "maintainer" of that team.
 This gives them the ability to add and remove team members, and to change that team's title and description.

 To support this new team maintainer concept, we've added a `role` parameter to the [Add team membership][add-team-membership] API, so that you can specify whether a given team member should be a maintainer or not.
 We've also added a `role` parameter to the [List team members][list-team-members] API, so that you can request to see only the maintainers (or regular members) of a team.
 Finally, we've added a `role` attribute to the responses for the [Get team membership][get-team-membership] and [Add team membership][add-team-membership] APIs, so that you can figure out whether a user is a maintainer or a regular member of a team.